 Despite Cushing’s status it is two other cast members who really steal the show; Roberta Tovey and Roy Castle.
 Tovey does superbly as effectively a co-lead, driving the story forward and delivering some sublime moments of acting.
 Castle provides many of the comedy elements with superb physical comedy.
 Completing the ensemble is Jennie Linden as Barbara who provides several withering looks in Ian’s direction.
 Also worthy of mention is Barrie Ingham who delivers a terrific performance as Alydon, coming across as a true leader of his people.

 These four main characters explore a truly incredible environment.
-From the brilliantly realised petrified forest, to the equally impressive Dalek city.
+From the brilliantly realised petrified forest, to the equally impressive Dalek city, everything looks even more stunning in 4K UHD.
 Equally impressive is the wonderful soundscape that’s created and which has been restored by Mark Ayres.
 But don’t fear if you don’t have a 4K television and 4K UHD player.
 There is also a HD Blu Ray disc that allows you to enjoy the film and bonus features.

 Available in steelbook and Collector’s Edition